 Taranaki TimeBank may use images of members, with their consent, on the group’s Facebook page.
 Members may not promote commercial activity or political views on Taranaki TimeBank website or Facebook page.

 How is Taranaki TimeBank run?

 Taranaki TimeBank is a non-profit community organisation run by a committed team of volunteers.
 The committee appoints one or more coordinators.
-These are paid positions, either with community-sourced funding.
+These are paid positions with community-sourced funding.